Yuhong123456/DSUA-301-Project-Moodify/README.md

 10
 classes such as fear.
 This result highlights the persistent challenge of class imbalance, where underrepresented classes are more difficult to learn.
-Both models were trained for 40 epochs,the CNN model demonstrated strong generalization ability.
+Both models were trained for 40 epochs, the CNN model demonstrated strong generalization ability.
 Its training and validation accuracy curves align well, showing a steady improvement over epochs.
 In contrast, the VGG-16 model encountered a performance plateau for the validation set.
 A likely reason for this is that only the final